Simplxss/MoeQ/README.md

 `./MoeQ` Include source code of this project.

 `./MoeQ/MoeQ.cpp` The entrance of the program.

-`./MoeQ/MainFrm.cpp` The main window of UI.
+`./MoeQ/MainFrm.cpp` The main window of user interface.

 `./MoeQ/Android.cpp` `./MoeQ/Tim.cpp` The protocol of *QQ*.

+`./MoeQ/Log.cpp` Database and log system.

 `./MoeQ/PluginSystem.cpp` The plugins control system.

 `./MoeQ/ExportFunction.cpp` The export functions to plugins.

-`./MoeQ/Utils.cpp` Include encode, compress, algorithm and some tools.
+`./MoeQ/Utils.cpp` Include encode, compress, algorithm and other tools.

 `./MoeQ/Protobuf.cpp` `./MoeQ/JceStruct.cpp` `./MoeQ/Pack.cpp` Include some packing measures.